spacetelescope/style-guides/guides/where-to-put-your-data.md

 4. Click on the "gear" icon by "Shared Link" (or the gear might be "Link Settings" depending on your browser)
 5. Make sure "Allow Download" is checked
 6. You should see a "Direct Link" field at the bottom of the panel.
 This is the link to the file.
-An intuitive URL can be obtained using the instructions below.
+You can use this directly if desired, but it is rather opaque and thus can be off-putting or alarming to users.
+Hence, it is recommended to use the more intuitive URL that can be obtained using the instructions below.

 #### Human-Friendly URLs to public Box files